The Academy Scrutiny Committee of Hartshill Academy has a strategic role of support and challenge to ensure the highest standards are met.

 Telephone: 024 7624 3333

-Follow the link below for more information on the Raising Achievement Board:
+Follow the link below for more information on the Academy Scrutiny Committee:

 Follow the link below to access the Midland Academies Trust Website:

-She joined the Raising Achievement Board to use her skills and experience, learnt in her personal and professional life, to give something back to her old school.
+She joined the ASC to use the skills and experience that she has learnt in her personal and professional life to give something back to her old school.
 Education is very important and Grace believes that schools play a vital role in raising aspirations of children and wants to be a part of helping our children to be the best that they can be.

 Grace is heavily involved in working with the young people within her church community i.e running summer schools

 Viv is now an independent business services consultant who was previously the CEO of a specialist recruitment and consultancy business with previous senior leadership experience in logistics at BSKYB.
-Viv was appointed to the Raising Achievement Board by the MAT Board.
+Viv was appointed to the ASC by the MAT Board.

 Viv has worked with FE Colleges and Primary/secondary schools, recruiting teachers, leaders and senior executives, which has given her a crucial insight into the needs, requirements and also the dedication involved across the education sector.

-Viv is an avid and enthusiastic supporter of education and is passionate about helping young people to succeed at whatever they do and wants to play a part as a parent assisting her son and the school achieve and exceed the aspirations that they have for their pupils.
+Viv is an avid and enthusiastic supporter of education and am passionate about helping young people to succeed at whatever they do and wants to play a part as a parent assisting her son and the school achieve and exceed the aspirations that they have for their students.
 Viv is an experienced, insightful business leader who has worked within the further education sector for over 10 years.
-She hopes to bring those skills along with fresh drive and enthusiasm to the Raising Achievement Board.
+She hopes to bring those skills along with fresh drive and enthusiasm to the ASC.
 Her expertise is in Change management and continuous positive improvements.

 Viv is a keen cook and baker, she also enjoys badminton and clay pigeon shooting.
 She also enjoys writing and is a beaver scout leader.